Erik Stoffelshaus: Technical director in Canada

 In November 2013, Stoffelshaus became technical director of West Ottawa Soccer Club in Canada.
 In March 2015, he became technical director of the Football Association of the region York in Toronto.

-Sporting director of Locomotive Moscow
+Sporting director at Lokomotiv Moscow

-On 22 January 2017, Stoffelshaus was presented as new director of football of the Russian-Premier-League-club Locomotive Moscow.
-Only a few months later, Stoffelshaus won his first trophy with Locomotive.
+On 22 January 2017, Stoffelshaus was presented as the new director of football of the Russian-Premier-League-club Lokomotiv Moscow.
+Only a few months later, Stoffelshaus won his first trophy with Lokomotiv.
 On 2 May 2017, the club won the Russian Cup for the seventh time in the club history.
-Because of this victory, Locomotive qualified for the UEFA Europa League the following season.
-Locomotive reached the round of sixteen, in which it was defeated by Atletico Madrid who went on to win the Europa League Championship.
+Because of this victory, Lokomotiv qualified for the UEFA Europa League the following season.
+Lokomotiv reached the round of sixteen, in which it was defeated by Atletico Madrid who went on to win the Europa League Championship.
 In his second season, Stoffelshaus won his second trophy.
 On 5 May 2018, the club won the Russian Premier League Championship for the third time in club history.
-Stoffelshaus resigned as Sport Director of Locomotive Moscow on 31 December 2018.
+Stoffelshaus resigned as Sport Director of Lokomotiv Moscow on 31 December 2018.